-Options are provided for advanced practice as a nurse practitioner or nurse anesthetist.
+Options are provided for advanced practice as a clinical nurse specialist, nurse practitioner, or nurse anesthetist, or for advanced roles as an administrator.
 Requirements for admission include at least one year of practice in the area of interest.

 The Master of Science in Nursing curriculum requires from 36 to 60 credits, depending on the Advanced Practice option selected by the student.